 “Don't bother planning, something's gonna change anyway.
 The best thing you can do is listen to your client/users, see how they use the product, and iterate until they're satisfied.”

-That’s all there is to agile.
+That's all there is of agile.
 Experts and consultants sell trademarked methodologies they developed (like SCRUM, SAFe, RAD, RUP, etc.), riffing on the same principles.
 But they are overkill for smaller companies, plus their complexity goes against the core agility tenants.

 All agile methodologies presuppose that projects change.
 Some give you general pointers on what you should aim to (Lean), some give you concrete tools (Kanban), and some are all-encompassing prescriptions for the entire workflow (Scrum).

 Lean is agile taken to the extreme.
 It advocates delivering a working product as fast as you can and then work based on feedback.
-“Fail fast” is a common advice for startups that best embody the lean spirit.
+"Fail fast" is common advice for startups that best embody the lean spirit.

 For example: if a client asks for a website, you don't do user research, plan a sitemap, or spend hours crafting perfect copy - it all takes so much time!
 No, you just put one call-to-action for visitors, launch it, and see how it performs.

 Then, you see how people interact with the page and what they need.
-You can use heat maps, put a chatbox so they can ask you a question, or test it on a few users.
+You can use heat maps, put a chat box, so they can ask you a question, or test it on a few users.
 Based on that, you can see what’s missing.
 As you gain insight, you start adding more elements based on the feedback.